MetOffice/CDDS/docs/developer_documentation/deployment/cdds_installation.md

           | `$CDDS_ETC`         | `$HOME/etc` |
           | `$CDDS_ENV_COMMAND` | `$conda activate $HOME/conda_environments/cdds-X.Y.Z` (X.Y.Z should be set to the environment you've created e.g.3.3.1) |

+    ### Manually add `nccmp` to the new environment

+    !!! info
+        The `nccmp` package currently causes the environment to fail solving due to a dependency conflict involving `libnetcdf`.
+Until this is fixed, we have to manually add the package to new environments after they're created with the following steps.

+    - [x] cd into the `bin` directory of the environment you've created within `$HOME/conda_environments/`

+    - [x] Run this command to manually add nccmp to the environment:
+          ```bash
+          ln -s $HOME/conda_environments/cdds-3.3.3/bin/nccmp nccmp
+          ```

+    !!! warning
+        This should be done by creation of a symlink (as demonstrated above).
+If you were to copy the nccmp folder instead of symlinking, there would be test failures.

+    ## Ensure all the tests pass in the 'real live environment'

+    !!! warning
+        Tests can only be run on Azure (Met Office).

+    - [x] The tests must be executed as the `cdds` user
+    - [x] Set the following environment variable, making sure to replace `X.Y.Z` with the relevant version.
+          ```bash
+          export SRCDIR=$HOME/conda_environments/cdds-X.Y.Z/lib/python3.12/site-packages
+          ```
+    - [x] Run the following tests.
+          ```bash
+          echo "# Executing tests for cdds:"
+          pytest -s $SRCDIR/cdds --doctest-modules -m 'not slow and not integration and not rabbitMQ and not data_request'
+          pytest -s $SRCDIR/cdds -m slow
+          pytest -s $SRCDIR/cdds -m integration
+          pytest -s $SRCDIR/cdds -m data_request
+          echo "# Executing tests for mip_convert:"
+          pytest -s $SRCDIR/mip_convert --doctest-modules -m 'not slow and not mappings and not superslow'
+          pytest -s $SRCDIR/mip_convert -m mappings
+          pytest -s $SRCDIR/mip_convert -m slow
+          ```

+    !!! info
+        Slow unit tests for `transfer` and `cdds_configure` will display error messages to standard output.
+This is intentional, and does not indicate the tests fail (see `transfer.tests.test_command_line.TestMainStore.test_transfer_functional_failing_moo()` for details).

+    - [x] The folder you created at the start to undertake the installation process can now be deleted.
+          ```bash
+          rm -r temporary_installation_folder
+          ```

 === "On Jasmin"